 Radiation physiology

-It has been shown that heavy charged particle exposure of laboratory animals even at low doses leads to a serious disorder of mental and motor functions [2].
+It has been shown that heavy charged particle exposure of laboratory animals even to low doses leads to a serious disorder of mental and motor functions [2].
 Therefore, the main goal of future radiation physiology research at the LRB will be to contribute to space research and estimate the health risks to the astronauts from radiation exposure to GCR during manned space flights — mainly, the ergonomic risk of CNS disorders.

 To clarify the possible mechanisms of radiation-induced CNS damage and cognitive deficit, it is planned to investigate the glial cells' vital role.
-As one of the most probable causes of ionizing radiation-induced cognitive deficit, considered is the demyelination due to the radiation-induced death of oligodendrocytes [3].
+Demyelination is considered as one of the most probable causes of ionizing radiation-induced cognitive deficit, due to the radiation-induced death of oligodendrocytes [3].
 Another probable cause is a chronic neuroinflammation caused by activated microglia [4].
 Both mechanisms were recently shown to play a role in different neurodegenerative diseases like multiple sclerosis, Huntington's, Parkinson's, and Alzheimer's.
 However, no progress has been made in understanding the basis of radiation-induced cognitive disorders.

 Main topics of future research